untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 ## Conclusion
 We conclude from this case study that the dlt REST API Toolkit is a great building block for a data platform because it supports the rapid development of high-quality custom source connectors.
 This toolkit allows teams to ingest their domain-specific data in a way that is easy to maintain and easy to scale up and down.

+### When We Recommend The dlt REST API Toolkit
-We prefer it over the Airbyte Low-code CDK, especially when we need complex authentication or custom logic.
-Also, when want to take advantage of the Python toolchain, such as IDE support, interactive debugging, automated test suite, version control, etc.
+In general, we prefer it over the Airbyte Low-code CDK, especially when we need complex authentication or custom logic.
+Also, we'd use dlt when we want to take advantage of the Python toolchain, such as IDE support, interactive debugging, automated test suite, version control, etc.
 We like that it inherits the advantages of dlt, such as automatic schema management and being embeddable in a lightweight manner instead of being a platform on its own because it plays together with existing schedulers and execution environment.

+### When We Recommend The Airbyte Low-code CDK
 However, we understand that every data platform can have unique needs according to its users.
 Thus, we might prefer the Airbyte Low-code CDK in case Airbyte is already being used and does not pose a scalability bottleneck.
-Also, Airbyte is preferable if the connector developers prefer the GUI source builder over writing Python configuration dictionaries or Python code.
+We further recommend Airbyte if the connector developers prefer the GUI source builder over writing Python configuration dictionaries or Python code.
+At the time of updating this article (2024-06-11), the Airbyte Low-code CDK also has a few functionalities that the declarative dlt REST API source does not offer yet, such as configuring transformations to remove fields from the response or to add fields.

-If you're considering implementing dlt or optimizing your existing data platform, [contact us](https://untitleddata.company/) to discuss your specific requirements.
-Together, we explore how we can help you leverage dlt or other technologies for more efficient and scalable data infrastructure.
+If you are considering implementing dlt or Airbyte or want to optimize your existing data platform, [contact us](https://untitleddata.company/) to discuss your specific requirements.
+Together, we explore how we can help you leverage dlt and other technologies for more efficient and scalable data infrastructure.